dasarisowjanya980/Studentdetails/README.md

 **Gender Selection**: Users can select the gender of the student using radio buttons for a more user-friendly experience.

-**Data Validation**: Ensures that required fields are filled and that the maximum number of student records is limited to five or we can put anu number as per required.
+**Data Validation**: Ensures that required fields are filled and that the maximum number of student records is limited to five or we can put any number as per required.

 **Edit Student Records:** Users can edit an existing student record by selecting the "Edit" button.